jdx/mise/direnv.md

 want mise to be capable of replacing direnv if needed.
 This is why mise includes support for managing env vars and [virtualenv](https://github.com/jdx/mise/blob/main/docs/python.md#experimental-automatic-virtualenv-creationactivation) for python using `.mise.toml`.

-If you find you continue to need direnv, please open an issue and let me know what it is to see if it's something mise could support. mise will never be as capable as direnv with a DSL like `.envrc`, but I think we can handle enough common use cases to make that unnecessary for most people.